HOT WEATHER: HOW TO STAY SAFE

 Staying hydrated is essential.
 Drink water regularly—even before you feel thirsty—and avoid alcohol and caffeine, which can make dehydration worse (Injury Prevention; The Lancet).

 Try to avoid strenuous activity during the hottest parts of the day.
-If you can, stay inside air-conditioned spaces or find shade.
+Stay in air-conditioned spaces or find shade.
 Lightweight, light-colored clothing also helps your body stay cool (Injury Prevention; The Lancet).

-Some people are especially vulnerable in extreme heat: children, older adults, those with chronic illnesses, and people who work outdoors (The Lancet; Safety Science).
+Some groups are particularly vulnerable to extreme heat, including children, older adults, individuals with chronic illnesses, and those who work outdoors (The Lancet; Safety Science).

-Public health experts recommend checking neighborhood safety plans, visiting cooling centers, and keeping up with local weather alerts (Weather, Climate, and Society).
+Public health experts recommend checking neighborhood safety plans, visiting cooling centers, and staying informed about local weather alerts (Weather, Climate, and Society).

 Recognizing Heat Exhaustion

-Heat exhaustion is profound but can usually be reversed if caught early.
+Heat exhaustion is a severe condition, but it can usually be reversed if detected early.
 Watch for symptoms like heavy sweating, cool or pale skin, headache, dizziness, weakness, nausea, vomiting, muscle cramps, and a rapid but weak pulse (American Family Physician; Open Access Emergency Medicine).

 If you see these signs, get to a cooler place, drink water, and rest.
 Remove extra clothing and use cool, wet cloths or fans to help lower body temperature.